seliger/tippe4hcomp/content/resources/computer-project/index.md

 * User input
 * Any other similar skill

-**Intermediate – Grades 6-8 –** Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+**Intermediate – Grades 6-8 –**  Create a program using  a programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

-* More robust demonstration of beginner skills
+- More robust demonstration of beginner skills
+- Commenting
+- Correct Syntax
+- Lists
+- Functions
+- Algorithms
-* Modularization
+- Modularization
-* Lists
+- Lists
-* Any other similar skill
+- Any other similar skill

-**Advanced – Grades 9-12 –** Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
-You should comment your work and it must include at least ten different commands.
+**Advanced – Grades 9-12 –** Create a program using  a programming language of your choice.
+You should comment your work, and it must include at least ten different commands.
 Skills this program could use are:

-* More robust demonstration of Intermediate Skills
+- More robust demonstration of Intermediate Skills
-* Parameters
-* Recursion
+- Recursion
-* Any other similar skill

-### Text Based Programming

-**Beginner – Grades 3-5 –** This option is not available.

-**Intermediate – Grades 6-8 –** Create a text-based program of your choosing using any text-based language you are comfortable in.
-The code should demonstrate an understanding of at least 4 of these skills:

-* Commenting
-* Correct syntax
-* Variables
-* Loops
-* Conditionals
-* User Input
-* Lists
-* Functions
-* Algorithms
-* Any other similar skill

-**Advanced Grades 9-12 –** Create a text-based program of your choosing using any text-based language you are comfortable in.
-The code should demonstrate an understanding of at least 8 of these skills:

-* A more robust understanding of the intermediate skills
-* Interact with databases
+- Interact with databases
-* Classes
+- Classes
-* Objects
+- Objects
-* Methods
+- Methods
-* Inheritance
+- Inheritance
-* Integrate multiple languages into one program
+- Integrate multiple languages into one program
+- Demonstrate Utilization of a version control system
-* Any other similar skill
+- Any other similar skill

 ### Web Design and Computer Entrepreneurship